Synchro/Segment/README.md

 This will create a `config/segment.php` file in your app that you can modify to set your configuration.
 Also, make sure you check for changes to the original config file in this package between releases.

 ## Usage

 Once you've set your `write_key` value in the configuration, you're ready to go!
-For the most part you can follow [Segments own instructions](https://segment.com/docs/libraries/php/quickstart) however, you'll want to replace the `Analytics` classname with `Segment` - plus, you don't need to call `class_alias`.
+For the most part you can follow [Segment's own instructions](https://segment.com/docs/libraries/php/quickstart) however, you'll want to replace the `Analytics` classname with `Segment` - plus, you don't need to call `class_alias`.

 ### Identify the user